v3rtx/angularjs-rails-resource/README.md

 The resource also exposes a class method <code>afterResponse(fn)</code> that accepts a function to execute and automatically wraps it as an interceptor and appends it to the list of after response interceptors for the resource class.
 Functions added with <code>afterResponse</code> don't need to know anything about promises since they are automatically wrapped as an interceptor.

+## Snapshots
+Snapshots allow you to save off the state of the resource at a specific point in time and if need be roll back to one of the saved snapshots and yes, you can create as many snapshots as you want.

+Calling save, create, update, or delete/remove on a resource instance will remove all snapshots when the operation completes successfully.

+Snapshots serialize the resource instance and save off a copy of the serialized data in the <code>$snapshots</code> array on the instance.
+If you use a custom serialization options to control what is sent to the server you may want to consider whether or not you want to use different serialization options.
+If so, you can specify an specific serializer for snapshots using the <code>snapshotSerializer</code> configuration option.

+### Creating Snapshots
+Creating a snapshot is easy, just call the <code>snapshot</code> function.
+You can pass an optional callback function to <code>snapshot</code> to perform additional custom operations after the rollback is complete.
+The callback function is specific to each snapshot version created so make sure you pass it every time if it's a callback you always want called.

+### Rolling back
+So you want to undo changes to the resource?
+There are two methods you can use to roll back the resource to a previous snapshot version.

+The first method is <code>rollback</code> which takes an optional argument specifying the number of versions to roll back.
+If the number of versions is not specified then a single version is rolled back.
+To roll back all versions you can specify -1.

+The second method is <code>rollbackTo</code> which takes an argument of the version to roll back to.

 ## Tests
 The tests are written using [Jasmine](http://pivotal.github.com/jasmine/) and are run using [Karma](https://github.com/karma-runner/karma).